Voodoo (company): Games

-The majority of Voodoo's games are free-to-play "hyper-casual games" developed for the Android and iOS mobile operating systems.
-Games released by the company include Helix Jump, Baseball Boy, Snake vs Block, Hole.io, Aquapark.io, Purple Diver, Crowd City, and Paper.io.
+The majority of Voodoo's games were free-to-play "hyper-casual games" developed for the Android and iOS mobile operating systems.
+Games released by the company in this genre include Helix Jump, Baseball Boy, Snake vs Block, Hole.io, Aquapark.io, Purple Diver, Crowd City, and Paper.io.
 Voodoo games were downloaded 2 billion times by April 2019, 3.7 billion downloads by May 2020, and 5 billion by May 2021.
-In December 2019, Voodoo games had 2.6 billion downloads, 300 million monthly active users (MAUs), and 1 billion individual players.
-Helix Jump, developed by H8games, is Voodoo's most successful game with more than 500 million downloads as of August 2020.
+In December 2019, Voodoo games had 2.6 billion downloads, 300 million monthly active users (MAUs), and 1 billion individual players, making Voodoo the leading mobile games publisher.
+Helix Jump, developed by H8games, became Voodoo's most successful game by number of downloads.
+It was the most-downloaded game of 2018 with 334 million installs, amassing more than 500 million by August 2020.

+Voodoo also operates the Blitz app, a gaming platform allowing players to compete in various mobile games and participate in tournaments with cash prizes.
+Paper.io 2, released in 2018, has been downloaded 266 million times.

+Voodoo launched Mob Control in 2021.
+The project was released as a hyper-casual game but development shifted post-release to hybrid-casual.
+Also in 2021, Voodoo published Collect Em All developed by Tarboosh Games.
+Voodoo published Block Jam 3D, a block-matching puzzle game, in 2022.

+Publishing

+Expanding on the prototyping model of its internal developers, Voodoo began publishing games by external studios.
 External developers can submit games through an online platform for Voodoo to evaluate.
 The publisher has worked with over 2,000 such studios, which account for 75% of Voodoo's releases.
-The company finances select studios and supports them during the prototyping phase, receiving a royalty share in return.
+If a game meets the criteria, it is published by Voodoo which supports product improvements, user acquisition, and monetization.

+Voodoo bought BidShake in June 2021, a Tel Aviv company developing a marketing automation platform offering cross-channel advertising solutions for mobile games and apps.

+Apps

 Outside of games, Voodoo developed the social media platform Wizz in 2020.
 As of August 2021, the platform has 1 million MAUs in the United States.

-Criticism
+The company also acquired WeMoms in 2021.
+WeMoms is a social media platform for women and mothers.

+In June 2024, Voodoo acquired the photo-sharing app BeReal for €500 million.
+BeReal’s main user base is in the US, France, and Japan.
+The app has had 50 million users since 2022.